-The university tests its emergency notification system once during the fall semester and once during the spring semester.
-The tests are announced in advance to the university community via internal communication outlets, including a campus-wide email.
+The university tests its emergency notification system periodically throughout the year.
+The tests are both announced in advance to the university community via internal communication outlets, including a campus-wide email or unannounced.
 The tests are also used to encourage individuals to register for the emergency notification service.
 Following the tests, results are documented and any necessary adjustments are made.